 What Is Magical Thinking?

-While some individuals view life circumstances as coincidences, people who engage in magical thinking believe that their thoughts, feelings, and/or actions impact their life, despite there being no evidence of a plausible connection.
+People who engage in magical thinking believe that their thoughts, feelings, and/or actions impact their life, despite there being no evidence of a plausible connection.
 Magical thinking is very common in childhood and can continue into adulthood.
-While magical thinking can be harmless, it can also be a symptom of a mental health condition.
+While magical thinking can be harmless, it can also be a symptom of a mental health condition, such as magical thinking in OCD.

-Most individuals experience instances of magical thinking.
-Growing up, individuals are often taught specific examples of magical thinking, whether that be through family members, friends, or the media.
+Most people experience instances of magical thinking at some point in their life, especially in childhood.
+Growing up, people are often taught specific examples of magical thinking, like knocking on wood for good luck or believing in the Easter bunny, whether that be through family members, friends, or the media.
 Some people hold on to these rituals throughout their lives and continue to engage with them on a regular basis.

 Rituals & Traditions

-Rituals and traditions are a form of magical thinking that often focuses on good luck and fortune.
+Rituals and traditions are a form of magical thinking that often focus on good luck and fortune.
 These rituals and traditions are often passed down from generation to generation and are widely spread throughout specific cultures.
-Engaging in these rituals and traditions often provides individuals with a sense of security and control over life experiences.
+Engaging in these rituals and traditions often provides people with a sense of security and control over life experiences.

 Examples of magical thinking from rituals and traditions include: